yugabyte/yugabyte-db/docs/content/latest/manage/backup-restore/point-in-time-restore-ycql.md

 ---
 title: Point-in-Time Restore for YCQL (BETA)
-headerTitle: Point in time restore
+headerTitle: Point in time restore (BETA)
-linkTitle: Point in time restore
+linkTitle: Point in time restore (BETA)
 description: Restore data from a specific point in time in YugabyteDB for YCQL (BETA)
 aliases:
 menu: